Raclette2K/ACME/README.md

 ## So where do I download it ?
 Oh pretty simple, go to https://acme.raclette-it.com/download.html or get it from the folder Release in the repo.
 <br>You may need the VCRedist 2017 x86/x64 which you can download from the official Microsoft website.
+## Known issues :/
+Sometimes, some app will not work.
+Try to launch ACME in administrator because the *SendInput()* function from the Windows API doesn't work on app that are more privilegied than ACME.
+And if it still doesn't work and the app you are using is in fullscreen, try to set it in windowed mode.